 Similarities between B2B and B2C

-Here are a few similarities between B2B and B2C content marketing strategies:
+Besides the difference between B2B and B2C marketing, here are a few similarities between B2B and B2C content marketing strategies:

 - Behind both B2B and B2C content marketing, real people are involved.
 Your marketing strategy must always encourage a human touch to your messages.

 - Trust determines the relationship of your audience with your content.
 You have to provide reliable information.

 - Both forms of marketing require clear solutions to specific problems.